cornerstone-digital/centos7-nginx-lucee/README.md

 1. **Updates CentOS 7** - simply runs `yum update` and `yum upgrade`
 2. **Downloads Lucee** - uses curl to download lucee jars from BitBucket places jars in `/opt/lucee/current/`
 3. **Installs & Configures Tomcat 7** - runs `yum install tomcat7` updates the `web.xml` `server.xml` and `catalina.properties` to configure Lucee servlets and mod_cfml Valve.
-4. **Installs Oracle JVM** - if you downloaded a server-jre and specified its path in the config it will extract it under `/opt/lucee/jvm/version` and then create a symbolic link `/opt/lucee/jvm/current` to denote the current jvm version to use.
-It also edits tomcat config to point to this jvm.
+4. **Downloads & Installs Oracle JVM** - Downloads the Oracle JVM and installs it to `/opt/lucee/jvm/version` and then create a symbolic link `/opt/lucee/jvm/current` to denote the current JVM version to use.
+It also edits tomcat config to point to this JVM.
 5. **Installs & Configures nginx** - runs `yum install nginx` to install nginx.
 Crates a web root directory.
 Creates a `lucee.config` file so you can just `include lucee.config` for any site that uses CFML

 Take a look in the `scripts/` subfolder to see the script for each step.